 The PRIMASK register prevents activation of all exceptions with configurable priority.
 See the register summary in Table 2-2 on page 2-3 for its attributes.
 The bit assignments are:

 Table 2-7 PRIMASK register bit assignments

 Bits Name Function

-[31:1] - Reserved
+[31:1] - Reserved.

-[0] PRIMASK 0 = no effect 1 = prevents the activation of all exceptions with configurable priority.
+[0] PM Prioritizable interrupt mask: 0 = no effect.
+1 = prevents the activation of all exceptions with configurable priority.

 CONTROL register